Cleaning vinyl boat seats from dirt and stains can make a huge difference to the overall look and feel of your vessel.

 Washing the seats should take between 10 - 15 minutes depending on the amount of seats to clean.

 Wash the boat seats with warm water, a sponge and marine grade mold remover in a circular motion to remove dirt.
+Wipe with alcohol wipes to remove deep stains.

 Step 3: Dry Seats With Microfiber Cloth